 By now, you have understood the mechanisms that cause wear and corrosion in guitar strings, leading to their breakages.
 Once a string breaks in the string set, it is recommended to replace the entire string set, unless the set is completely new.
-This will keep the strings in sound balance, and you don’t have to keep record of individual string replacement.
+This will keep the strings in sound balance, and you don’t have to keep a record of individual string replacements.

 The frequency of replacement of strings depends on many factors such as

-Based on answer to these questions, strings can last for many months for some players.
+Based on answers to these questions, strings can last for many months for some players.
 While others with unfavorable body chemistry or hard playing styles may require replacing them in one or two months.
 Some serious players replace them every time they go for a performance or recording.